-2.8 The Council publishes this document at the end of each year.
+2.9 The Council publishes the Authority Monitoring Report (AMR) around the end of each year.
 The report monitors the effectiveness of planning policies and proposals, and records progress with meeting the milestones identified in the LDS.
-Further information on the Authority Monitoring Report (AMR) is available here: Authority Monitoring Report
+Further information on the AMR is available here: Authority Monitoring Report